Just a Feeling

 She wasn't going to participate in any extra-curricular activities at all until she passed a booth for the campus Wicca group.
 She was surprised that witches were so open in Sunnydale that they were actively recruiting new members.
 She signed up immediately.

 As it was the first spell book other than her mother's she had ever seen, she started studying it thoroughly.
 She'd hoped to find a cure for her stutter within its pages, but hadn't so far.
-She could take her time though, as she could renew it until someone else wanted it, and no one else had checked out the book in years.
+She could take her time though, as she could renew it until someone else wanted it, and according to the card in back, no one else had checked out the book in years.

 Endora glared into space while tapping her fingers angrily.
 She wasn't angry at any person in particular, except perhaps the detestable mortal that her foolish granddaughter had run away with.
 Wanting to follow in her mother's footsteps, no doubt.
 Endora had never appreciated Durwood much.
 He had sought over and over again to squash Samantha's heritage and birthright.
 But at least he